-7 LAND SOUTH AND EAST OF ST MICHAEL'S CHURCH Field with distinctive ancient ridge-and-furrow contours, and an avenue of mature oak trees.
+Field with distinctive ancient ridge-and-furrow contours, and an avenue of mature oak trees.
 Adjacent to the Bernwood Jubilee Way recreational route.

-Land south-east of St Michael's church surrounding the churchyard NPPF para.
-77 Tests The site is to the south-east of the village, running from St Michael's churchyard towards the old railway station and cottages.
+Land south-east of St Michael's church

+The site is to the south-east of the village, running from St Michael's churchyard towards the old railway station and cottages.
 It slopes gently down from the church, with distinctive ancient ridge-and-furrow contours on the ground.
 It is very popular with dog-walkers.
 It is local in character, being approximately 2.5 hectares in area and so cannot be described as an extensive tract of land.